GRADUATION REQUIREMENT: All students are required to pass a minimum of three credits of Science to graduate. Recommended sequence:

 Prerequisite: Successful completion of Topics in Physics

-Course Description: Chemistry is a study of matter and the changes matter undergoes from a molecular point of view.
+Course Description: Chemistry is the study of matter and the changes matter undergoes from a molecular point of view.
 Through practical application and laboratory experiments, students will explore topics including atomic structure, bonding, the periodic table, reactions, energy, and experimental design.
+Chemistry is a rigorous course that incorporates a significant amount of math.
+Basic algebra and science skills are highly recommended for this course.
+Future health care workers, scientists, and engineers should strongly consider taking this course.

 Grade: 10 Credit: 1.0 Science Length: Year

-Course Description: Honors Chemistry is an in-depth, mathematical and rigorous study of matter and the changes matter undergoes from a molecular point of view.
-It is designed for those students with an advanced level of interest and self-motivation.
-Through practical application and laboratory experiments, students will explore in-depth chemistry topics including atomic structure, bonding, the periodic table, intermolecular forces, solutions, reactions, energy, and experimental design. *This course requires summer work.*
+Course Description: Honors Chemistry is a faster pace, more in depth version of chemistry.
+It is a mathematical and rigorous study of matter and the changes matter undergoes from a molecular point of view.
+Through practical application and laboratory experiments, students will explore in-depth chemistry topics including atomic structure, bonding, the periodic table, intermolecular forces, solutions, reactions, energy, and experimental design.
+It is geared towards sophomores with appropriate math skills as well as a drive and willingness to be successful in a rigorous course.

 Grade: 11 Credit: 1.0 Science Length: Year